 “Damn,” Christina said under her breath.
 “To have them call for his death seems a little out of character for the Zaltaens.”

-“No,” Lisa shook her head, “they didn’t exactly call for his death.
+“No,” Sarah shook her head, “they didn’t exactly call for his death.
 But they’re certainly not saying that they oppose it.
 There is a difference here.”

 “Interesting,” Christina said as she put her chin in her hand.
 “And what about President John Renault of the now ACH?
 What’s his take on all of this?”